Jacob Owen: The Infant Model School and Tyrone House, Dublin

-Owen’s eye for symmetry in the redesign of Dublin’s public architecture is nowhere better demonstrated than in his transformation of the townhouse and grounds of Marcus Beresford, 1st Earl of Tyrone’s former estate.
+Owen's eye for symmetry in the redesign of Dublin's public architecture is nowhere better demonstrated than in his transformation of the townhouse and grounds of Marcus Beresford, 1st Earl of Tyrone's former estate.
 Owen largely preserved the original 1770 mansion townhouse designed by Richard Cassels, and designed a facsimile of the Georgian building adjacent to the original.
 The symmetry of this mirrored design was completed with the addition, in 1838, of a third building, the Infant Model School, placed to the rear of the block, between the two Marlborough Street townhouses.
-Viewed together, these buildings form a golden triangle.
+Viewed together, these buildings form a sublime triangle.

-Owen’s design intervention on the original mansion townhouse has been criticised.
-Of these criticisms, the National Inventory of Architectural Heritage notes, ‘Owens’ [sic] additions to the west façade, though criticized by purists, are elegantly executed and sympathetic to the original composition.
-Designed as a freestanding building, Tyrone House now anchors the 19th-century set-piece comprising later additions to the site, among them Jacob Owens’ [sic] replica of Tyrone House to the north of the original, also addressing Marlborough Street.’
-The school building, also known as the Clocktower Building, was described by architectural historian Christine Casey as a ‘delightful low-lying and stuccoed parapeted block’ that can be seen from Marlborough Street.
-The NIAH’s appraisal of the Infant Model School notes that it is ‘contextualised by its neighbouring related buildings and provid[es] an aesthetically pleasing backdrop.’
+Owen's design intervention on the original mansion townhouse has been criticised.
+Of these criticisms, the National Inventory of Architectural Heritage notes, 'Owens' [sic] additions to the west façade, though criticized by purists, are elegantly executed and sympathetic to the original composition.
+Designed as a freestanding building, Tyrone House now anchors the 19th-century set-piece comprising later additions to the site, among them Jacob Owens' [sic] replica of Tyrone House to the north of the original, also addressing Marlborough Street.'
+The school building, also known as the Clocktower Building, was described by architectural historian Christine Casey as a 'delightful low-lying and stuccoed parapeted block' that can be seen from Marlborough Street.
+The NIAH's appraisal of the Infant Model School notes that it is 'contextualised by its neighbouring related buildings and provid[es] an aesthetically pleasing backdrop.'

 Talbot House, Dublin

-Described by architectural historian Jeremy Williams as 'a restrained Italianate palazzo,' Owen's design for Talbot House was one of his few privately commissioned works.
+Described by architectural historian Jeremy Williams as 'a restrained Italianate palazzo,' Owen's design for Talbot House was credited with introducing the 'Italian style' to Ireland on its completion.
+In fact, Italianate influences can be seen in earlier works by Dublin architects John B. Keane and Patrick Byrne, yet Owen's adaptation of the Palazzo style was novel.
 The original building was designed by Owen for the Department of Education in 1842 as one of the first female teacher training schools in Ireland.

-The later side wings added by Owen's son, James, in 1859.
+While early appraisals compared it to Palazzo Farnese in Rome, they also noted the site, with its proximity to surrounding buildings and narrow street frontage on Talbot Street, constrained the building.
+The later side wings, added by Owen's son, James, in 1859, contributed to its hemmed in condition.
 The appraisal of Talbot House for the National Inventory of Architectural Heritage notes that the 'façade is distinguished by a subtle symmetry created by the arrangement of bays, a projecting front flanked by side bays, as well as by stucco detailing including deep cornice and window surrounds.'
 Internally, Williams notes Owen's hand in the 'severe Grecian entrance hall with fluted Doric columns'.